Also available in: 繁體中文 简体中文 ไทย 日本語 한국어

 French manners: Getting the bill in French

 At the end of the meal, you should get the server’s attention again with a simple ‘excusez-moi’ and to ask for the bill specifically, it is ‘l’addition s’il vous plait’.
 If they bring it over straight away after the meal, do not think of it as rude.
 It could simply be because the restaurant is busy and they have to prepare the table for the next service.

 To pay the bill especially at smaller establishments, we recommend that you pay by cash.
 However, these days, most restaurants will accept payments by card.
 It is important to note that splitting the bill can cause some issues in some places.
 Some places could refuse taking payments from 5 different cards.
-Also, some cafés and restaurants that offer small bites have a minimum card spend of 10€ or 15€.
+Also, some cafés and restaurants that offer small bites have a minimum purchase requirement of 10€ or 15€.
 Most places will have a sign on their windows or at the register.
 Look out for ‘CB-15€’, CB refers to ‘carte bancaire’ meaning bank card and then the number refers to the minimum spend!

 Tipping in France it is not obligatory unlike in some countries around the world.
 However, we do recommend tipping if you feel you’ve been given a good service.
 A good tip is anywhere between 10%-20%.
 It’s useful to know that some restaurants already have a service charge included on receipt, and in that case, there’s no need to tip at all.
 A final important thing to note is that if you’re paying by card, you cannot add a tip on, you have to pay tips by cash!

 Menus in restaurants